 - Feed conversion ratio: fish need fewer calories, and it takes roughly “a pound of feed to produce a pound of farmed fish” – 1:1, while it is 2:1 for chicken, 3:1 for pork, and 7:1 for beef.

 - What’s in that “pound” to feed fish precisely, because 7 pounds of grasses require much lesser energy than 1 pound of captured tiny krill from Antarctica to feed farmed fish.
 Fish farmers are experimenting with new polyculture techniques (no surprise, learned from ancient China): feeding their fish with manure from ducks and pigs, creating cohabitation between fish & cockles & sea cucumbers & sugar kelp, etc. to produce extra food (and also profit).

 - Eat farther down the food chain: learning to eat shellfish (mussels, oysters, etc.), or marine plants like kelp or seaweed is “key to sustainability”, which are also healthy products with rich nutrients and demand less care/energy/resources to sustain.

 This point this the most interesting, in my opinion.
-The cuisine heritage that we inherit from our forefathers is heavily based on animals that are quite up the food chain – either because we learned to hunt or farm them.
+The cuisine heritage we inherit from our forefathers is heavily based on animals that are pretty up the food chain – either because we learned to hunt or farm them.

-If early man learnt to eat further down the food chain when necessity arose, can we also learn this, in order to halt the increasing biodiversity loss rate?
+If early man learnt to eat further down the food chain when necessity arose, can we also learn this, to halt the increasing biodiversity loss rate?

 ** A note on biodiversity: I mentioned a lot of “biodiversity” in this article, but why should we care?
 How can the survival of some weird spiders and cockroaches affect my life anyway?
 Some of the answers can be found here in this article “What is biodiversity and why does it matter to us?”, which I wholeheartedly invite you to read.